isabelc/WooCommerce-Show-Attributes/readme.txt

 See the [full documentation](https://isabelcastillo.com/docs/woocommerce-show-attributes).

-## Translations
+**Languages**

 If you want to translate this plugin to your language, you can do so easily [on this page](https://translate.wordpress.org/projects/wp-plugins/woocommerce-show-attributes).
-After you submit a translation, contact me to request approval as a Translation Editor.
+After you submit a translation, contact me in the support forum to request approval as a Translation Editor.

+**Disclaimer**

+I am not affiliated with WooCommerce, WooThemes, or Automattic.
+I provide this plugin as a free service to the WP community because of the many requests that I received for it.

 == Installation ==